Serbian Volunteer Corps (World War II): Retreat and demise

 Meanwhile, major changes in Berlin affected many non-German volunteers fighting with German forces.
 There was a branch-of-service redistribution by ethnic group, and the Serbian volunteers now found themselves under the authority of the Waffen-SS.
 The order effecting the transfer was dated 9 November, but not formally recognized until 27 November.
 At this time the SDK composition on paper was a corps staff, five regiments each with three battalions, a signal company, a mountain supply detachment and German liaison staff.
 It is important to point out at this time that the SDK's relationship with the Waffen-SS was official, but not on the ground.
 The troops never wore SS uniforms, and it is doubtful whether the relationship ever went beyond the simple exchange of a limited amount of paperwork.
 The SDK's situation was quite similar to that of the XV.
 Kosaken-Kavallerie-Korps, which was also absorbed into the Waffen-SS at about the same time.

 As they reached Slovenia the SDK troops concentrated in the area around Ilirska Bistrica and Postojna with command being set up in Ilirska Bistrica.
 During the settling in period, the 3,000 able-bodied survivors of the SDK were augmented by released Serbian POWs, Chetniks, and members of the Serbian State Guard who had been evacuated to Istria.
 These new additions brought the unit's strength to approximately 8,000.
 Lika Chetnik Corps and Slovenian Chetniks called Plava Garda ('Blue Guard') were also present in Slovenia and they also joined the Nationalist front.
 Nationalist formations in Slovenia numbered about 40,000 armed men in total.

 The part of 5th Regiment that withdrew reached Bosnia in mid-November and began to move towards Slovenia.
 It was during the move north that an event befell the SDK which was to cripple the unit's leadership capability in the coming months.
-30 to 40 officers were seized in Zagreb by the Croatian Ustaše and executed.
-The Ustaše considered them dangerous enemies of the Independent State of Croatia, and this was the Ustaše response to the German failure to obtain permission prior to transporting these Serbs through their country.
-Any Serb who supported the 'Greater Serbia' concept, as did Ljotić and his followers, was by definition an enemy of Pavelić's Croatia.
+30 to 40 officers were perfidiously lured to Zagreb, then arrested by the Croatian Ustaše and executed.

 SDK's first major action in Slovenia was to take the Partisan-held Kras village of Col on 18 December 1944.
 From 19 December to the end of the month a major encircle-and-destroy operation was mounted from the garrison towns of Gorizia, Idrija, Postojna and Sežana aiming to eliminate the Partisan stronghold in the Trnovska Mountains.
 Nearly 5,000 men were used, including 500 from the SDK's 1st Regiment in Postojna, the 10th SS-Police Regiment, Italian R.S.I. troops, Slovenian Domobranci (pro-Nazi Slovenian militia).